MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion

-As single-channel disparity maps may lose the ability to discriminate depth values in the far field, so we encode depth as a colormap.
-This ensures depth variations are retained both near the camera and in the far field.

-Having generated the last view image $\bI^{N}$, we warp the image content to its previous key view $\mathcal{C}^{N-1}$ via the known depth map.
+Having generated $\bx^{N}$, we warp the image content to its subsequent key view $\mathcal{C}^{N-1}$ via the known depth map.
 The reason for working backwards from the last frame is that, in a forward-facing camera, the warping will contract the pixel coordinates towards the image center.
 In this way, image generation artifacts due to limitations of the ControlNet, which mostly occur in the far field, will be diminished, whereas forward warping would amplify them and cause error build-up.
-To fill the peripheral regions where warped content is not available, \textit{ControlNet-n} outpaints the missing values.
-On top of the inputs also used by \textit{ControlNet-s} it takes the reference image $\tilde{\bI}^{N-1}$ as additional condition to generate the final $\bI^{N-1}$(See Appendix for more details).
+To fill the peripheral regions where warped content is not available, \textit{CtrlNet-N} outpaints the missing values, taking the warped image $\tilde{\bx}^{N-1}$ as its reference condition alongside the geometric maps $\{\boldsymbol{d}^{N-1},\boldsymbol{s}^{N-1},\boldsymbol{n}^{N-1}\}$.
 The alternation between warping and outpainting is repeated until the first view of the sequence is reached.
 The next key frame is placed by thresholding the fraction of yet-unobserved (to-be-outpainted) area along the path, which corresponds to intervals of ${\sim}20$\,m on our trajectories.